bioinformatics-training/big-data-cloud/docs/05-customizing-images.md

 In Docker terminology, we add a  [layer](https://docs.docker.com/glossary/?term=layer) to the base image.

-For some projects we do not want the overhead of a graphical user interface and do not require all of the tools provided by the managed

 For some tasks we want a rich GUI with comprehensive tools for interactive analysis.
-In other projects we may want to process data in batch mode and thena  more minimalist container is more appropriate - faster to start, streamlined (no overhead of GUI)
+In other projects, where we want to process data in batch mode, a graphical user interface represents unnecessary overhead.

-To create a derived managed image, users have to launch a RosettaHUB machine then create an image from that machine on RosettaHUB.
-Managed images are configured with Docker containers.
-Docker containers contain applications for data science such as Pyhton, R, Rstudio, Scala, Sql and notebooks such as Jupyter and Zeppelin.

-We can create derived images from any of these baseline images.

-Explain example - R for machine learning
+In this chapter we are going to create an image for performing machine learning using R. We will start with a base ubuntu server image which doesn't have a desktop environment or many tools for data analysis.
+On top of this image we will install R, and the [CARET](https://topepo.github.io/caret/) package for machine learning.
+We will also mount the S3 bucket that contains our data, and will be used to store the results of our analyses.

 ## Launch machine
 On Federation Console, go to Images section where you will see the following list:

-Right click on Ubuntu Server 16.04 LTS and select 'Launch' from the context menu.
+Right click on Ubuntu Server 16.04 LTS and select 'Launch' from the menu that appears.

 <div class="figure" style="text-align: center">
 <img src="images/image_list_icons.png" alt="Managed images available" width="100%" />
 <p class="caption">(\#fig:customManagedImages)Managed images available</p>
 </div>

+A dialog for configuring the runtime settings of the container will appear.
+Enter "ubuntu server base" into the **Label** field and set the **Root Volume Size (Gb)** to 15:
 <div class="figure" style="text-align: center">
 <img src="images/launch_ubuntu_server_2.png" alt="Launch ubuntu server" width="100%" />
 <p class="caption">(\#fig:customLaunchUbuntuServer)Launch ubuntu server</p>
 </div>

+Once the container is running it will appear in the **Sessions** section of the Federation console.
+A green tick in the top left corner of the icon indicates that it is ready for use:
 <div class="figure" style="text-align: center">
 <img src="images/sessions_formations_ubuntu_server_base.png" alt="Ubuntu server container is listed under formations and sessions" width="100%" />
 <p class="caption">(\#fig:customSessionsFormationsUbuntuServerBase)Ubuntu server container is listed under formations and sessions</p>